Barium nitrite

-Barium nitrite is a chemical compound, the nitrous acid salt of barium.
-It has the chemical formula Ba(NO_{2})_{2}.
-It is a water-soluble yellow powder.
+Barium nitrite is a chemical compound with the formula Ba(NO2)2, the nitrous acid salt of barium.
+It is a water-soluble white to yellowish powder.
 It is used to prepare other metal nitrites, such as lithium nitrite.

 Synthesis

-Barium nitrite can be made by reacting barium nitrate with lead metal sponge, or by reaction of lead nitrite with barium chloride.
+Barium nitrite can be prepared by reacting barium nitrate with lead metal sponge, or by reaction of lead nitrite with barium chloride.

-Safety

-Barium nitrite is toxic if ingested or inhaled, as both barium and the nitrite ion are toxic.
+The monohydrate can be crystallized from a stoichiometric solution of barium chloride and sodium nitrite.